zyla/xdcommits/README.md

 ## Requirements

- - mplayer (with video4linux support - not enabled by default in gentoo)
+ - mplayer (with video4linux support - not enabled by default in gentoo) or ffmpeg
  - ImageMagick

 ## Installation